Not sure where to start? You're not alone.

 Your gas log set must match your home's existing fuel supply.

-- Propane: Uses a separate tank; common in rural areas or outdoor setups.
+- Propane – Uses a separate tank (above ground or buried).
+Common in rural homes and outdoor setups.

-Most homes use the same fuel type throughout the house.
-If you're unsure, check your utility bill or ask your gas provider.
+Most homes use the same fuel throughout the house.
+If you're unsure, check your utility bill or confirm with your provider before ordering.

 2. Which Type of Gas Logs Should I Choose?